jeff-griffith-dev/keeper-docket/docs/02-architecture/ADR-006-open-items-non-recurring-topics-at-finalization.md

 ---

-## Work Required to Implement Recommendation
+## Work Required to Implement Recommendation -- UPDATED 2/26

+UPDATE - this has been implemented in the current code and test suites

 1. Add a finalization gate in `FinalizeMinutes` endpoint:
    - Query for open action items on non-recurring topics in the Minutes